How to Count the Number of Lines in a File [4 Simple Methods]

 TL;DR

-How to Count the Number of Lines in a File
+How to Count Lines in File Linux

 1. Open the command prompt on your computer.